Skip to content

 The employer starts the application online and fills in his part of the application by completing the following tasks:

-• If you apply under the supplementary amount track, a copy of the job postings, showing that the job has been posted on both Jobnet and the EURES portal and how long the job has been posted and the statement from the applicant regarding criminal convictions mst also be submitted.
+• If you apply under the supplementary amount track, a copy of the job postings, showing that the job has been posted on both Jobnet and the EURES portal how long the job has been posted and the statement from the applicant regarding criminal convictions must also be submitted.

 Complete and submit the application form